cynthia-okoduwa/DevOps-projects/Project14.md

     }
 ...
 ```
-6. In the Ansible execution section of the Jenkinsfile, remove the hardcoded inventory/dev and replace with `${inventory}
+6. In the Ansible execution section of the Jenkinsfile, remove the hardcoded inventory/dev and replace with `${inventory}`

 ## DEPLOYING A CI/CD PIPELINE FOR TODO APPLICATION

 Our goal here is to deploy the Todo application onto servers directly from **Artifactory** rather than from **git**.
-1. Updated Ansible with an Artifactory role, simply use this guide to create an Ansible role for Artifactory (ignore the Nginx part).
-Configure Artifactory on Ubuntu 20.04
+1. Updated Ansible with an Artifactory role, use this guide to create an Ansible role for Artifactory (ignore the Nginx part).
+[Configure Artifactory on Ubuntu 20.04](https://www.howtoforge.com/tutorial/ubuntu-jfrog/)
+2. Now, open your web browser and type the URL https://.
+You will be redirected to the Jfrog Atrifactory page.
+Create username and password and create your new repository.
-2. Fork the repository below into your GitHub account
+3. Next, fork the Todo repository below into your GitHub account
 `https://github.com/darey-devops/php-todo.git`
 3. On you Jenkins server, install PHP, its dependencies and Composer tool
     `sudo apt install -y zip libapache2-mod-php phploc php-{xml,bcmath,bz2,intl,gd,mbstring,mysql,zip}`
-4. Install Jenkins plugins
+4. In Jenkins UI install the following Jenkins plugins:
-**Plot plugin** for plot plugin to display tests reports, and code coverage information.
+**Plot plugin** to display tests reports, and code coverage information.
 **Artifactory plugin** will be used to easily upload code artifacts into an Artifactory server.
 5. In Jenkins UI configure Artifactory
 - Go to Dashboard